-Achieve Paleo Weight Loss & Fitness with the Top Ten Paleo Performance Foods
+Paleo Weight Loss & Fitness with my Top 10 Performance Foods

 You cleared out your cupboards.
 You stocked your kitchen with healthy Paleo foods.
 Now its time to go Paleo-plus, as in stocking up on primal super foods that will undoubtedly help you get you from where you are now to where you want to be.